What Is Procurement? Types, Processes and Tech

 To answer these questions, we’ll help you gain a clear understanding of procurement, including:

-• What it is, its importance to your business, and the steps necessary for a successful procurement strategy
+• What it is, its importance to your business, and the steps necessary for building a successful procurement strategy

 • How to improve the procurement cycle in your organization